NIVANorge/Mobius/Applications/IncaC/README.md

 INCA-C simulates sorption, desorption and mineralisation of dissolved organic carbon (DOC) in the soil, along with transport between different soil layers and into a (possibly branched) river network.

 INCA-C was originally developed by Martyn Futter and others in 2007 (Futter et. al. 2007).
-It later received contributions by Heleen De Wit and others, adding impacts of acidification on soil carbon processes.
+It later received contributions by Heleen de Wit and others, adding impacts of acidification on soil carbon processes.
 Moreover, solid organic carbon was divided into an easily accessible and a non-accessible fraction.

 INCA-C follows the same conceptual framework as INCA-N, and was the first landscape-scale model of catchment carbon processing suitable for predicting long-term changes in surface water DOC concentrations in forested, temperate and boreal environments.